Who are advisers and what do they do?

 Who is my adviser?

 Most incoming students are assigned to one of our advisers through Advising & Orientation.
 Your assigned adviser is available for you to schedule appointments with.
+Call or email us if you forgot who your adviser is.

 General advisers have expertise spanning the whole university.
 Until you declare a major you might primarily work with general advisers.
 They can help you: